-Everyone is talking about autonomous transportation and automated guided but is this concept also suitable for your factory?
-How often should workstations be supplied with goods and what impact does this have on the layout?
-Do you want a forklift-free factory and need an alternative transport system?
+Everyone is talking about autonomous transportation and automated guided vehicles - but is this concept also suitable for your factory?
+How often should workstations be supplied with goods, and what impact does this have on the layout?
+Do you want lean logistics processes without hindering production?

 Production and logistics are best optimized together.
-Lean production calls for a logistics system that can keep pace with things.
-Simple and robust, even the Kanban system reaches its limits where high numbers of variants are involved.
+Lean production calls for a logistics system that can keep pace with change.
+Even the simple and robust Kanban system reaches its limits if a high number of variants is involved.
 On the other hand, a changeover to concepts such as just-in-sequence requires even greater process stability and a reliable material supply.
-One possible solution might be a warehousing stage in the production process (e.g. as a supermarket) but this needs additional space.
+One possible solution might be a warehousing stage in the production process (e.g. as a supermarket) but requires additional space.

-The design of production logistics builds on value stream design and details the areas of warehousing, transport, and provisioning with separate design guidelines for logistics.
-The aim is to develop a robust yet simple logistics concept that efficiently supplies everything needed for production.
+Value Stream Logistics design builds on Value stream design and details the areas of warehousing, transport, and supply with separate design guidelines for logistics.
+The aim is to develop a robust, simple and efficient logistics concept that supplies everything needed for production.

-Variant manufacturers find it hard to keep track of all the material flows and different supply concepts.
-With targeted data analyses, we help you make the right decisions.
-Plan-for-every-Part (PFEP) can be used to determine the best supply strategy for each part - data-driven and traceable.
+In factories where variants are produced, it is hard to keep track of all the material flows and the various supply concepts.
+We carry out targeted data analyses that help you to make the right decisions.
+The plan-for-every-part (PFEP) concept can be used to work out the best supply strategy for each part - data-driven and traceable.